 There is no camping via the McGee Ranch and Settlement access from the east.
 Most visitors to Placer Peak will be residents of or visitors to the general Tucson metropolitan area and will not need overnight camping or lodging.

 There are a handful of hotels in nearby Green Valley, Arizona.
-Visit the Green Valley area TripAdvisor page for more information.
+Visit the Green Valley area TripAdvisor page

 Weather & Seasons